TheDiscordDude/HuffmanCompression/README.md

 ### Installation

-You just need to clone the project to a directory :
+You just need to clone the project repo to a directory :

 `git clone https://github.com/TheDiscordDude/HuffmanCompression/`